People like to ask questions about everything, and when it comes to an ostomy, there are often a lot of questions on our mind.

-The same study also noted that “those who conceived went through pregnancy and parturition without any incident, 6 of 21 delivered by caesarean incision”, but some women that I know have had issues late term with blockages.
+The same study also noted that “those who conceived went through pregnancy and parturition without any incident, 6 of 21 delivered by cesarean incision”, but some women that I know have had issues late-term with blockages.

 It’s best to work with your OBGYN and stoma nurse if you decide to get pregnant.

 I saw my stoma move!
 Is this normal?

 There are several reasons why a stoma may move or change size and shape.
 The most common is peristalsis – the natural, wave-like contractions of your intestinal muscles.